 Most of our courses take place outside but we sometimes have an indoor/theory component.
 We often pop into a café for a meet-n-greet or debrief at the end of the day.

-Accommodation is not included in our course prices - allowing you’re the flexibility to choose your own to suit your logistics and budget.
+Accommodation is not included in our course prices unless specified - allowing you’re the flexibility to choose your own to suit your logistics and budget.
 There is a wide range of accommodation available in the Glencoe/Lochaber area.
 Suitable locations would be Glencoe, Ballachulish, Kinlochleven, Onich, or Inchree (or further out, Kentallen, Appin or Fort William).
 If you would like recommendations, then please just drop us an email.